New Moon Christmas by Holiday Mathis - Boston Herald - Go Tech Daily

 VIRGO (August 23 – September 22).
 Santa Claus visits people once a year, and there are people you see on about the same schedule.
 This leads to conversations that are rich in news and perspective.

-LIBRA (September 23 – October 23).
+LIBRA (September 23 to October 23).
 Never are the delusions of childhood remembered as often as in the Christmas experience.
 The variety of memories, beliefs and misconceptions will be a joy to share.

 SCORPIO (October 24 to Nov.
 21).
-It’s not just about food, but food plays the main role in the day and will bring people together, fuel conversations and contribute to a sense of well-being.
+It’s not just about eating, but eating plays the main role in the day and will bring people together, fuel conversations and contribute to a sense of well-being.
 Enjoy and celebrate.

 SAGITTARIUS (November 22 to December 21).
 You set yourself challenges that make the day more interesting for you.
 You collect information, collect sweet moments and notice things about your loved ones that you would not normally see.

 FISHING (February 19 – March 20).
-Whether you spend time with people you don’t usually see or give joy to people who need it most, the giving spirit catches up, resonates with your highest self.
+Whether you spend time with people you don’t usually see or give joy to people who need it most, the mind of the spirit catches up, resonates with your highest self.

 TODAY BIRTHDAY (December 25).
 Generosity guides you through the solar year.
 You try to give something that is not only impactful, but specific to the needs of others.
 You will dedicate your work to a person and this will give it more focus and artistry.
 May puts a lot of money in your pocket.
 You are recognized in ways that move unexpectedly.
 Virgo and Libra love you.
 Your lucky numbers are: 8, 11, 4, 44 and 30.

-A HOLIDAY WISHES FROM HOLIDAYS: Happy holidays and may they be illuminated by wishing stars.
-I wish that RAM demands more from love than you did last year.
+A HOLIDAY WISHES FROM HOLIDAY: Happy holidays and may they be illuminated by wishing stars.
+I wish that RAM asks more of love than you did last year.
 You are ready to connect on a different level.
-May TAURUS have a lot of ease in contracts and luck with chance deals that would not have been possible a few years ago.
+May TAURUS has a lot of ease in contracts and luck with casual deals that would not have been possible a few years ago.
 GEMINI, my sincere hope is that you will be overloaded with only the attention that you most desire.
 I wish CANCER a deep sense of belonging that strengthens throughout the year.
 For LEO, I want a blueprint for dreams and the crew that will help you build it.
-I wish VIRGO beauty that defies definition and category and moments of mind-expanding beauty.
+I wish VIRGO beauty that defies definition and category and moments of stunning beauty.
 May LIBRA have the additional feeling that you can quickly choose a quality team to help you reach your goals.
 I wish SCORPIO grace and happiness in the transition.
-I expect SAGITTARIUS to trade these dolls of money out of nowhere into complicated experiences with airline tickets.
+I expect that SAGITTARIUS will trade these dolls of money out of the blue into entangled experiences with airline tickets.
 For STEENBOK I wish merit awards and enthusiastic reception in elite groups.
 May AQUARIUS get quick and abundant payback on all kinds of investments.
-For FISH, I wish eternal warmth and laughter from relationships in the peak of their joy.
+For FISH I wish eternal warmth and laughter from relationships in the peak of their joy.

 CELEBRATION PROFILES: The King of Margaritaville is a Christmas baby who is famous for bringing a certain relaxed state of mind to the world.
 Jimmy Buffett not only wrote beach songs, he also created a whole lifestyle brand with shirts, blenders and even furniture.
 With the sun, moon and Mars in powerhouse Capricorn, despite his relaxed artistic style, Buffett has a serious spirit for business.